cmu-rss-lab/rosdiscover/README.md

 # rosdiscover

 ## Installation

+See below for two different methods of installing rosdiscover.
+Both methods require that Docker is installed on your machine and that your user belongs to the `docker` group (i.e., `sudo` isn't required to run `docker` commands).

+### Native Installation

 To avoid interfering with the rest of your system (i.e., to avoid Python’s equivalent of DLL hell), we strongly recommend that ROSWire is installed